 GLOBALG.A.P.
-License fee
+License Fee & Producer Registration Fee

-This is based on the GLOBALG.A.P. fee schedule and is collected by CCOF and paid to GLOBALG.A.P. on your behalf.
-If you would like more details, please see the following links:
+The GLOBALG.A.P.
+License Fee and GLOBALG.A.P.
+Producer Registration Fee are based on the GLOBALG.A.P. fee schedule.
+These fees are collected by CCOF and paid to GLOBALG.A.P. on your behalf.
+For more details, refer to the tables linked below.